US House on cusp of passing $1.9 tn Covid plan but wage hike falters

 After clearing the House, the bill would be sent next week to the Senate, where the wage language would be removed.

+Passage there is not guaranteed.
+With the chamber split and no Republicans expressing support, every Democrat would have to vote in favor, with Vice President Kamala Harris likely needed to break a 50-50 tie.

-If it is then adopted, the two texts would need to be reconciled and passed again before getting Biden's signature.
+The House and Senate texts would then need to be reconciled into a single bill and passed again before getting Biden's signature.

 Progressives like Sanders meanwhile were studying ways to raise wages, including introducing an amendment to the Covid package that would create tax penalties for major corporations which pay employees less than $15 an hour.